 It was disappointing to see wine served in plastic soda cups (it looks incredibly cheap) and it would have been nice to have a china cup/mug for coffee – if Virgin Atlantic can offer glasses and china mugs why can’t American?

-Overall the offering was reasonable and the crew were fine so I’d give the food and service a passing grade…but nothing much more than that.
+Overall the offering was reasonable and the crew was fine so I’d give the food and service a passing grade…but nothing much more than that.

 “Adequate” is probably a word that sums up the overall experience well.